niramay447/Hangman/README.md

-We're going to have some really cool ASCII art like a hangman logo and it's going to ask us to guess or a letter.
+We're going to have some really cool ASCII art like a hangman logo and it's going to ask us to guess a letter.